xiaoleiren/xiaolei.ren/content/authors/admin/_index.md

 ## About Me

-I am an Assistant Professor at the School of Computer Science and Engineering, Faculty of Innovation Engineering, Macau University of Science and Technology.
-His research interests include Binary Code Analysis and Verification for Security Issues, Compiler Optimization and Code Protection, and Software Security Analysis.
+Hello and welcome to my homepage!
+I am an Assistant Professor at the School of Computer Science and Engineering, Macau University of Science and Technology.

+My research is dedicated to the core challenges of software security.
+We focus on pioneering techniques in binary code analysis, compiler optimization, and code protection to uncover and fix deep-seated vulnerabilities, ultimately building a more secure digital world.

+I am always looking for passionate and curious individuals to join my team.
+If you are excited about software security, low-level systems, or compiler technologies and are eager to make an impact, I would love to hear from you.
+Let's connect and explore the possibilities together!